-Henry Fayol also is known as ‘father of modern management theory’ gave a new perception of the concept of management.
+Henry Fayol, also known as the Father of Modern Management Theory, gave a new perception on the concept of management.
 He introduced a general theory that can be applied to all levels of management and every department.
-The Fayol theory is practiced by the managers to organize and regulate the internal activities of an organization.
-He concentrated on accomplishing managerial efficiency.
+He envisioned maximising managerial efficiency.
+Today, Fayol’s theory is practised by the management to organise and regulate the internal activities of an organisation.

 The fourteen principles of management created by Henri Fayol are explained below.